Kiro logo

 Disadvantages

-• Spec-driven workflow requires upfront requirement writing — adds overhead for small quick tasks
+• Spec-first flow adds overhead for small, quick tasks

 Also consider